SapientTechnologies/SapientBusiness-Docs/en/management/data_analytics.md

 ## Data Analytics with Sapient

-We utilize internal and external data, analytics, and creativity to gain a clear and deep understanding of the needs and opportunities related to brands, customers, and markets, to create value for businesses.
+We utilize internal and external data, analytics, and creativity to gain a clear and deep understanding of the needs and opportunities related to brands, customers, and markets, to create value for business'.

 ### Our Data Analytics solutions include: